 |Targeted EPA-Estimated Range||230 miles||300 miles|

 The F-150 Lightning’s demand is surpassing Ford’s highest expectations.
-The company plans to nearly double the annual production of the F-150 Lightning to 150,000 units to meet soaring customer demand.
+The company plans to nearly double the annual production of the F-150 Lightning to 150,000 units to meet soaring customer demand in 2023.
 In September 2021, it had said that it was making additional investments and adding jobs to ramp up production.
 Following the USD 700 million initial investment in the Ford Rouge Center (now Rouge Electric Vehicle Center) confirmed in 2020, the company had announced an additional USD 250 million investment for the factory, the Van Dyke Electric Powertrain Center, and Rawsonville Components Plant.